AcelRx Pharmaceuticals (NASDAQ:ACRX) Now Covered by StockNews.com

-StockNews.com started coverage on shares of AcelRx Pharmaceuticals (NASDAQ:ACRX – Get Rating) in a report released on Saturday.
-The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.
+StockNews.com started coverage on shares of AcelRx Pharmaceuticals (NASDAQ:ACRX – Get Rating) in a report released on Sunday.
+The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.

-ACRX has been the topic of several other research reports.
-Cantor Fitzgerald reaffirmed an overweight rating on shares of AcelRx Pharmaceuticals in a report on Friday, March 11th.
-Zacks Investment Research downgraded shares of AcelRx Pharmaceuticals from a hold rating to a sell rating in a report on Thursday, May 19th.
-Finally, HC Wainwright downgraded shares of AcelRx Pharmaceuticals from a buy rating to a neutral rating in a report on Monday, March 14th.
+Other analysts also recently issued research reports about the stock.
+HC Wainwright downgraded shares of AcelRx Pharmaceuticals from a “buy” rating to a “neutral” rating in a research report on Monday, March 14th.
+Cantor Fitzgerald reiterated an “overweight” rating on shares of AcelRx Pharmaceuticals in a research note on Friday, March 11th.
+Finally, Zacks Investment Research lowered shares of AcelRx Pharmaceuticals from a “hold” rating to a “sell” rating in a research note on Thursday, May 19th.

-A number of hedge funds have recently modified their holdings of the stock.
-Values First Advisors Inc. increased its position in AcelRx Pharmaceuticals by 23.7% during the first quarter.
-Values First Advisors Inc. now owns 642,515 shares of the specialty pharmaceutical company’s stock worth $183,000 after purchasing an additional 123,241 shares during the last quarter. apricus wealth LLC bought a new position in AcelRx Pharmaceuticals during the 4th quarter valued at $73,000.
-Millennium Management LLC boosted its stake in AcelRx Pharmaceuticals by 40.1% during the 4th quarter.
-Millennium Management LLC now owns 334,248 shares of the specialty pharmaceutical company’s stock valued at $187,000 after acquiring an additional 95,716 shares during the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Values First Advisors Inc. lifted its holdings in shares of AcelRx Pharmaceuticals by 23.7% during the 1st quarter.
+Values First Advisors Inc. now owns 642,515 shares of the specialty pharmaceutical company’s stock worth $183,000 after acquiring an additional 123,241 shares during the last quarter. apricus wealth LLC bought a new stake in shares of AcelRx Pharmaceuticals during the 4th quarter worth $73,000.
+Millennium Management LLC lifted its holdings in shares of AcelRx Pharmaceuticals by 40.1% during the 4th quarter.
+Millennium Management LLC now owns 334,248 shares of the specialty pharmaceutical company’s stock worth $187,000 after acquiring an additional 95,716 shares during the last quarter.
 D. E. Shaw & Co.
-Inc. boosted its stake in AcelRx Pharmaceuticals by 12.3% during the 4th quarter.
+Inc. lifted its holdings in shares of AcelRx Pharmaceuticals by 12.3% during the 4th quarter.
 D. E. Shaw & Co.
-Inc. now owns 3,721,586 shares of the specialty pharmaceutical company’s stock valued at $2,085,000 after acquiring an additional 407,507 shares during the last quarter.
-Finally, Cornerstone Capital Inc. acquired a new stake in shares of AcelRx Pharmaceuticals during the fourth quarter worth $45,000.
-23.12% of the stock is owned by hedge funds and other institutional investors.
+Inc. now owns 3,721,586 shares of the specialty pharmaceutical company’s stock worth $2,085,000 after acquiring an additional 407,507 shares during the last quarter.
+Finally, Cornerstone Capital Inc. bought a new stake in shares of AcelRx Pharmaceuticals during the 4th quarter worth $45,000.
+23.12% of the stock is owned by institutional investors.

 About AcelRx Pharmaceuticals (Get Rating)